lutangar/ansible-role-steamcmd/README.md

 Setup and install the Steam command-line client.
 This client is used to manage your Steam dedicated servers.

-Note that for Steam Guard, you should probably login once "by hand" first to generate to code.
+Note that for Steam Guard, you should probably login once "by hand" first to generate a code.

 Role Variables
 --------------